 Both documents deal with the technical mechanisms for sharing Trusted CA lists between countries but do not address the policy considerations associated with this.
 In addition, neither document addresses the treatment of SHAKEN PASSporTs at the international gateway.
 The unstated assumption is that the PASSporTs will be transparently transported across borders, and that decisions about how to deal with these PASSporTs will be made by the terminating service provider, based on local policy.
 Regulation will be one important input to this “local policy” but again, this is unstated.

+ATIS’ Non-IP Call Authentication Task Force

 ATIS’ Non-IP Call Authentication Task Force is also developing standards that will provide “SHAKEN functionality” for non IP networks:

 Signature-Based Handling of Asserted Information Using Tokens (SHAKEN): Out-of-Band PASSporT Transmission Involving TDM Networks